mbland/elistman/README.md

    1. Check the MX record of the host, or find an A or AAAA record that accepts connections on port 587 or 2525.
    1. If it fails validation, return the `INVALID` page.
-1. Check whether the email address is already in the SES contact list.
-   1. If so, return the `ALREADY_SUBSCRIBED` page.
-1. Generate a new verification UUID.
-1. Look for an existing DynamoDB record for the email address and its verification UUID.
-If it does not exist:
+1. Look for an existing DynamoDB record for the email address.
+   1. If it exists and `SubscriberStatus` is `Verified`, return the `ALREADY_SUBSCRIBED` page.
+1. Generate a UID.
-   1. If it doesn't exist, create a new DynamoDB record containing the email address, the UUID, and a timestamp.
+1. Write a DynamoDB record containing the email address, the UID, a timestamp, and with `SubscriberStatus` set to `Unverified`.
-   1. If it does exist, replace the old UUID with the new one.
-1. Generate a verification link using the UUID.
+1. Generate a verification link using the email address and UID.
-1. Email this link to the given address.
+1. Send the verification link to the email address.
    1. If the mail bounces or fails to send, return the `INVALID` page.
 1. Return the `CONFIRM` page.

 ### Responding to a subscriber verification link

-1. An HTTP request from the API Gateway comes in, containing POST data from a user's unique verification link.
+1. An HTTP request from the API Gateway comes in, containing a subscriber's email address and UID.
-1. Check whether there is a verification link record for the encoded email address in DynamoDB.
+1. Check whether there is a record for the email address in DynamoDB.
    1. If not, return the `NOT_FOUND` page.
-1. Check whether the verification link UUID matches that from the DynamoDB record.
+1. Check whether the UID matches that from the DynamoDB record.
    1. If not, return the `NOT_FOUND` page.
-1. Add the email address to the SES contact list.
+1. Set the `SubscriberStatus` of the record to `Verified`.
-1. Remove the DynamoDB record.
-1. Send a `SUBSCRIBED` email containing the unsubscribe link (from SES).
+1. Send a `SUBSCRIBED` email containing the unsubscribe link.
 1. Return the `SUBSCRIBED` page.

+### Responding to an unsubscribe request

+1. Either an HTTP Request from the API Gateway or a mailto: event from SES comes in, containing a subscriber's email address and UID.
+1. Check whether there is a record for the email address in DynamoDB.
+   1. If not, return the `NOT_FOUND` page.
+1. Check whether the UID matches that from the DynamoDB record.
+   1. If not, return the `NOT_FOUND` page.
+1. Delete the DynamoDB record for the email address.
+1. If the request was an HTTP Request:
+   1. If it uses the `POST` method, and the data contains `List-Unsubscribe=One-Click`, return [HTTP 204 No Content][].
+   1. Otherwise return the `UNSUBSCRIBED` page.

 ### Expiring unused subscriber verification links

 1. Retrieve all existing DynamoDB records.
-1. Delete any records exceeding the timeout (1h).
+1. Delete any `Unverified` records exceeding the timeout (1h).

-### Removing unsubscribed email addresses

-1. Retrieve all contacts from the contact list.
-1. Delete all contacts that have unsubscribed.

 ## Open Source License